Chart Report Type

 • Name*: Enter the name of the report.

-• Dashboard Control Name: When used as a control on a dashboard, this is the default name of the control.
+• Dashboard Panel Name: When used as a panel on a dashboard, this is the default name of the panel.
 Leave blank to use the report name.

 • Icon*: Select an icon to represent the report.